Braniff International Airways: Deaths of the Braniff brothers

 On January 10, 1954, Braniff's founder Thomas Elmer Braniff died when a Grumman flying boat owned by United Gas crash-landed on the shore of Wallace Lake, 15 miles outside of Shreveport, Louisiana, due to icing.
-According to information from Captain George A. Stevens: "Mr Braniff was on a hunting expedition with a group of important citizens of Louisiana.
-They were returning to Shreveport from a small duck hunting lake near Lake Charles, Louisiana, in a Grumman Mallard aircraft with no deicing system.
+According to information from Captain George A. Stevens: "Mr. Braniff was on a hunting expedition with a group of important citizens of Louisiana.
+They were returning to Shreveport from a small duck-hunting lake near Lake Charles, Louisiana, in a Grumman Mallard aircraft with no deicing system.
 The wings iced up on approach to landing in Shreveport, and the plane lost altitude.
-One of the wings hit cypress stumps and the plane crashed against the shore.
+One of the wings hit cypress stumps, and the plane crashed against the shore.
 It caught fire and all 12 lives aboard were lost."

 Braniff Executive Vice President Charles Edmund Beard became the first non-Braniff family member to assume the role of president of the airline after Tom Braniff's death.
-Mr. Beard gathered Braniff employees together at the Braniff hangar at Dallas Love Field on January 18, 1954, to announce that the airline would move forward and assured the public that the airline would continue.
+Mr. Beard gathered Braniff employees together at the Braniff hangar at Love Field on January 18, 1954, to announce that the airline would move forward and assured the public that the airline would continue.
 In February 1954, Mrs. Bess Thurman Braniff was appointed a vice president of the company.
-She was instrumental in calming the fears of Braniff's creditors, which became concerned especially after the losses incurred in 1953, quickly followed by the loss of Mr. Braniff.
+She was instrumental in calming the fears of Braniff's creditors, which became concerned, especially after the losses incurred in 1953, quickly followed by the loss of Mr. Braniff.

 Paul R. Braniff died in June 1954 from complications from pneumonia and from throat cancer.
 Tom Braniff's wife, Bess Thurman Braniff, also died in August 1954, of cancer.
 Tom's son, Thurman Braniff, was killed in a training plane crash at Oklahoma City in 1937, and his daughter Jeanne Braniff Terrell died in 1948 from complications of childbirth.
 Jeanne Braniff's child died two days after birth and her husband Alexander Terrell died a year later in 1949.

 New equipment and facilities

 Charles Edmund Beard led Braniff into the jet age.
 The first jets were four Boeing 707-227s; a fifth crashed on a test flight when still owned by Boeing.
-Braniff was the only airline to order the 707-227 because their low density and powerful engines were perfectly suited to Braniff's thin and high routes from the US Mainland to South America.
-In 1971, Braniff sold the jets to British West Indies Airways (BWIA), an airline based in the Caribbean.
+Braniff was the only airline to order the 707-227 because their low density and powerful engines were perfectly suited to Braniff's thin and high routes from the US mainland to South America.
+In 1971, Braniff sold the jets to British West Indies Airways, an airline based in the Caribbean.
 Boeing 720s were added in the early 1960s.
-In 1965 Braniff's fleet was about half jet, comprising 707s, 720s and British Aircraft Corporation BAC One-Eleven jetliners.
-The long range Boeing 707-320C intercontinental model was then introduced.
-However, the 707, 720 and One-Eleven would all subsequently be removed from the fleet in favor of the ideally suited Boeing 727 Trijet.
-Braniff's last piston schedule was operated with a Convair 340 aircraft in September 1967 and the last Lockheed L-188 Electra turboprop service was flown in April 1969.
+In 1965, Braniff's fleet was about half jet, comprising 707s, 720s, and British Aircraft Corporation One-Eleven jetliners.
+The long-range Boeing 707-320C intercontinental model was then introduced.
+However, all the 707s, 720s, and One-Elevens were subsequently removed from the fleet in favor of the ideally suited Boeing 727 Trijet.
+Braniff's last piston-aircraft schedule was operated with a Convair 340 in September 1967, and the last Lockheed L-188 Electra turboprop service was flown in April 1969.